 Less than 9 percent of Americans suggested mental health services might help lower the rates of gun violence, though 1 in 5 gun owners we polled experienced both illicit drug use and a self-identified mental disorders.
 In many cases these issues are co-occurring and proper diagnosis can help identify the appropriate treatment plans to help reduce their impact and help millions of Americans find mental and physical well-being.

-If you or someone you love is suffering from drug addiction or mental illness, The Florida House experience is here to help you on the road to recovery.
+If you or someone you love is suffering from drug addiction or mental illness, FHE Health experience is here to help you on the road to recovery.
 Including inpatient and outpatient care as well as medical detox, our team of neuroscientists will help identify the exact parts of the brain impacted by addiction to create a truly personalized treatment plan.
 Take control of your life again with the help you need to fight addiction today.
 Visit us online today at FHERehab.com to learn more.

 We surveyed 1,098 American self-reported gun owners.
 We employed a non-randomized convenience sampling methodology for recruitment of participants via Amazon’s Mechanical Turk service.
 Demographic variables reported include ages ranging from 18 to 71, with 55.18% self-identified males and 44.26% self-identified females.
 All participants were residents of the U.S., representing all states and the District of Columbia.